Published on Nov 22, 2022 and last reviewed on Feb 14, 2023 - 4 min read

 Introduction:

 Yeast infections can be a very uncomfortable thing to deal with.
-It can affect all parts of the body, including the mouth and the skin, but the most common place they occur is in the vagina.
+It can affect all parts of the body, including the mouth and the skin, but the most common place it occurs is in the vagina.
 A yeast infection can be spread from one person to another through sexual contact if there are open sores on the genitals or if one partner has itchy skin around the genitals and scratches themselves and passes the fungus to their partner’s genitals.
-Even though the infection is common, yeast infection after sex is not something that many people talk about.
+Even though the infection is expected, a yeast infection after sex is not something that many people talk about.
 Here, we address some common questions about yeast infection and what to do after sex to prevent the spread of the fungus.

 A type of fungus called Candida albicans causes yeast infections.
-When the balance of bacteria and Candida in the body is disrupted, Candida can grow out of control and cause an infection.
+When the body's balance of bacteria and Candida is disrupted, Candida can grow out of control and cause an infection.
 Yeast infections are usually not severe but can be uncomfortable and annoying.
 Sexual activity can disrupt the balance of bacteria and Candida in the body, and it has been suggested that this may be one way that yeast infections are transmitted.
 Yeast infections thrive in the genital area because of the high temperatures.
-In addition, yeast infections can be passed from one person to another through contact with infected body fluids, such as vaginal discharge, secretions or semen.
+In addition, yeast infections can be passed from one person to another through contact with infected body fluids, such as vaginal discharge, secretions, or semen.

 The infection can spread from male to female and from female to male.
 However, it is possible that if one partner has a yeast infection, they could pass it on to the other partner during sex.
-Therefore if one partner has a yeast infection, it is advisable to avoid sexual contact until the infection has cleared up.
+Therefore, if one partner has a yeast infection, it is advisable to avoid sexual contact until the infection has cleared up.
 While more research is needed to confirm whether or not yeast infections can be transmitted sexually, it is crucial to practice safe sex and to see a doctor if someone thinks they may have an infection.

 A few things can make a woman more susceptible to developing a yeast infection during sexual activity.
 When people take antibiotics to treat infections, the medicine can also kill off beneficial bacteria in the body.
 This can sometimes lead to an overgrowth of yeast in the vagina, which can cause a yeast infection.
 Second, tight-fitting clothing or underwear can trap moisture and create a warm, humid environment that yeast loves.
 And lastly, during sexual activity, there can be tiny tears in the vaginal walls that provide entry for yeast to enter the body.
 If a woman is prone to yeast infections, it is vital to be aware of these risk factors and take steps to prevent them.

 Sexual activity can sometimes lead to a yeast infection in men.
-This is because sexual activity can cause tear in the tissue of the penis, which can allow bacteria and yeast to enter the body.
+This is because sexual activity can cause tears in the tissue of the penis, which can allow bacteria and yeast to enter the body.
 In addition, sexual activity can increase the body’s temperature, which can also lead to yeast growth.
 Men who are sexually active with multiple partners are at an increased risk of developing a yeast infection.

 If a person experiences yeast infection symptoms after having sex, it is important to see a doctor as soon as possible.
 Symptoms can include itching, burning, and redness in the genital areas.
 A yeast infection can lead to more severe health problems if left untreated.